alexxhayman/MSc_Project_2024/README.md

 # MSc_Project_2024
 Optimising Bicycle Selection: Machine Learning Approaches to Frame Geometry Analysis

+Very Important:
+1. The scripts contained in this repository are .pynb file as the project was developed using Jupyter Notebooks.
+2. I am not sure if the visualisations will run in another another IDE like VS Code but I have still chosen to include them.

 Instructions on how to use python scripts:

 1. The primary file required is 'all_road_bikes_2020-2024.json'